MMV-Lab/im2im-paper/manuscript.md

 With the rapid advancements in the fields of machine learning (ML) and computer vision, computers can now transform images into new forms, enabling better visualization [@doi:10.1109/CVPRW.2017.151], better animation [@doi:10.1109/CVPR.2017.632] and better information extraction [@doi:10.1109/CVPR.2019.00963] with unprecedented and continuously growing accuracy and efficiency compared to conventional digital image processing.
 These techniques have recently been adapted for bioimaging applications and have revolutionized image-based biomedical research [@doi:10.1038/s41592-018-0111-2;@doi:10.1038/s42256-022-00471-x;@doi:10.1038/s41592-021-01080-z;@doi:10.1038/s41592-021-01249-6].
 In principle, these techniques and applications can be formulated as a general image-to-image transformation problem, as depicted in the central panel in Figure {@fig:overview}.
 Deep neural networks are trained to perceive the information from the source image(s) and reconstruct the learned knowledge from source images(s) in the form of a new image(s) of the target type.
 The source and target images can be real or simulated microscopy images, segmentation masks, or their combinations, as exemplified in Figure {@fig:overview}.
 Since these underlying methods share the same essential spirit, a natural question arises: is it possible to develop a single generic codebase for deep learning (DL) based image-to-image transformation applicable to various biomedical studies?

 In this paper, we introduce *MMV_Im2Im* an open-source microscopy machine vision (MMV) toolbox for image-to-image transformation and demonstrate its applications in over 10 biomedical tasks of various types by performing more than 30 experiments.
 Currently, *MMV_Im2Im* supports handling 2D~5D microscopy images for supervised image-to-image translation (e.g., labelfree determination [@doi:10.1038/s41592-018-0111-2], imaging modality transformation [@doi:10.1038/s41592-021-01155-x;@doi:10.1038/s42256-022-00471-x]), supervised image restoration [@doi:10.1038/s41592-021-01080-z], supervised semantic segmentation [@doi:10.1007/978-3-319-24574-4_28], supervised instance segmentation [@doi:10.1016/j.media.2022.102523;@embedseg], unsupervised semantic segmentation [@doi:10.1038/s42256-019-0096-2], unsupervised image to image translation and synthetization [@doi:10.1109/ICCV.2017.244].
-The toolbox will continuously grow with more and more methods, ideally also with contributions from the open-source community.
+The toolbox will continuously grow with more and more methods, such as self-supervised learning based methods, ideally also with contributions from the open-source community.

 Why do we need such a single generic codebase for all deep-learning based microscopy image-to-image transformation? *MMV_Im2Im* is not simply a collection of many existing methods, but rather has a systematic design for generality, flexibility, simplicity and reusability, attempting to address several fundamental bottlenecks for image-to-image transformation in biomedical applications, as highlighted below.